 If you’re burning wood in your fireplace and you forget to open the damper, you’re going to know it right away because the room will fill with smoke.
 If you’re burning gas logs and you forget to open the damper, you could become very sick or, in extreme cases, you can die because the gas loses its odor and is colorless, odorless and toxic and now spilling into the living area.
 For that reason, code requires the damper be locked in a FULLY-OPEN position so you can’t make that mistake.

-Damper clamps are especially critical in the case of rental properties where the fireplace has artificial gas logs.
+Damper clamps are especially critical in the case of rental properties where the fireplace has artificial gas logs or a log lighter.
 If a tenant forgets to open up the damper and death results, besides the horrific loss of life, the heirs of the tenant will sue the homeowner and/or property management company due to the negligence of not having a damper clamp to lock the damper open.

 Can the damper be locked partially open?